Terminology commonly used in the metal building industry.

 A fastener that taps its own threads in a predrilled hole.

-The force tending to make two contacting parts slide upon each other in opposite directions parallel to their plane of contact.
+The force tending to make two contacting parts slide upon each other in opposite directions parallel to

 See “Diaphragm”.